aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

 {{ <var_with_clear_text_password> | bgp_encrypt(passwd_type=<type>, key=<encryption_key>) }}
 {{ <var_with_encrypted_password> | bgp_decrypt(passwd_type=<type>, key=<encryption_key>) }}
 ```

+Supported types:

+- bgp

+##### BGP passwords

+BGP password are encrypted/decrypted based on the Neighbor IP or the BGP Peer Group Name in EOS.

 An example usage for `arista.avd.encrypt` filter for BGP it ot use it in conjunction with Ansible Vault to be able to load a password and have it encrypted on the fly by AVD in `eos_designs`.